 Your dentist will do a professional cleaning to remove plaque and tartar.
 Your gums should heal on their own, and if proper oral care is followed at home, no other treatment should be needed.

 But if your periodontal disease is advanced, you may start losing some of the bone supporting your teeth.
 In some cases, you may lose your teeth.
-Advanced periodontal disease can also increase your risk for diabetes, heart disease, lung disease, stroke and arthritis.
+Advanced periodontal disease can also increase your risk for health issues like diabetes, heart disease, lung disease, stroke and arthritis.

 Change in hormones

 If you have a menstrual cycle, you may notice a change in your gums.
-This can also happen during puberty, if you take birth control, are pregnant or are going through menopause.
+This can also happen if you:

 The influx of hormones like progesterone can increase blood flow, which can lead to inflamed or bleeding gums.

-“The hormones can also cause changes in blood vessels and in your body’s immune response that cause bleeding gums regardless of the amount of bacteria and plaque present,” explains Dr. Ross.
+“The hormones can also cause changes in blood vessels and in your body’s immune response that cause bleeding gums regardless of the amount of bacteria and plaque present,” Dr. Ross explains.
 “The best way to control the bleeding gums is to be as diligent as possible cleaning your teeth, particularly near the gumline, and to see your dentist regularly for professional teeth cleanings.”

 A medical condition